Game Cart Review

 The only negative becomes apparent when compared with a smaller wheeled cart such as a Two-Wheeler or the Low Boy where the game is carried lower and is (17) easier to balance.
 We opted, instead, for the large, single wheel and the greater advantages it affords for retrieval in typical hunting terrain (see (11) to (15) above).
 Without these, many of the thousands of successful GameTote retrievals would have been either more difficult or impossible.

 There are situations in which another game cart might do the job nicely and be your best buy.
-If the wheels are adequate for the task, a side by side two-wheeler ought to be considered wherever the terrain will permit it to travel well.
-A Carryall Buddy or Hunteez could work well for a single hunter handling smaller game.
+If the wheels are adequate for the task, a side by side two-wheeler should be considered wherever the terrain will permit it to travel well.
+A Carryall Buddy or Hunteez will work well for a single hunter handling smaller game or an elk quarter.
 And depending on the situation others might also do the job to your satisfaction.
 But for general use the GameTote will always retrieve any sized game from any terrain, better, faster, and easier than any other non-powered cart.